BabylonJS/Extensions/TowerOfBabel/README.md

 The example above shows when a MeshFactory class is also included.
 A check is made for the Tower of Babel runtime.
 If it's found then the MeshFactory is installed into it, and mesh instances are made that way.
 When is MeshFactory not included, only the direct method using `new` is present.

 ###MeshFactory Class###
 This is an example of a mesh factory, showing only one class that is instance able, `meshClassNm1`.
 The below switch statement will be expanded with a case statement for each root level mesh in the module that does not contain shape keys.
-See section in Features & Usage, above, for calling instructions.
+See section in Features &amp; Usage, above, for calling instructions.

 ```typescript
 var meshLib = new Array<Array<BABYLON.Mesh>>( **NUMBER_OF_ROOT_MESHES** );